donovanmchenry/NJITAutoScheduleBuilder/README.md

 ## 🙌 Credits & License

 * Original concept @donovanmchenry
-* Flask schedule solver @onovanmchenry
+* Flask schedule solver @donovanmchenry
 * **License** MIT — use it, fork it, improve it!

 Enjoy building the perfect schedule 🎓✨